marco-buratto/signage-orchestrator/CONTRIBUTING.md

  1. Browse to https://10.0.120.10/ to load the web GUI.

  2. Signage Orchestrator is an "API-first" project.
 A Postman collection in saved in backend/backend/docs.
+Install Postman first, and import it.

 Operate into nodes: